Damar Hamlin ‘trending upwards’ after being resuscitated twice

 The incident sparked an astonishing surge in support for a charitable campaign set up by Hamlin two years ago to purchase toys for children in need.

-Donations to the Chasing M’s Foundation Community Toy Drive had reached nearly $US6 million ($8.7 million) as of Wednesday evening in Australia.
+Donations to the Chasing M’s Foundation Community Toy Drive had reached nearly $US6 million ($8.7 million) by late Wednesday (AEDT).